lordofscripts/caesardisk/docs/README.md

 The *Ubuntu* fonts are free fonts, also free for commercial use and developed by [Dalton Maag](https://www.1001fonts.com/ubuntu-font.html) and funded by Canonical.

+The *BreamCatcher* & *Toxicogenesis* fonts are free fonts, also free for commercial use and developed by [RaymondLarabie](https://www.1001fonts.com/users/typodermic/).
+For German (`-DE` flag) I recommend BreamCatcher which supports all German characters.

 ## Usage